 Evening at the alley 200 Xom Chieu is crowded and bustling

-Alley 200 Xom Chieu has about 50 eateries that offer various choices of snacks from the Northern, Central, to Southern Vietnam.
+Alley 200 Xom Chieu has about 50 eateries that offer various choices of snacks from Northern, Central, to Southern Vietnam.
 The market is opened from 5 PM until late evening.
 Many young people love this place not only because of the tasty snacks but also because the food vendors have always kept the price stable whether on normal days or holidays.

-Besides chicken pasta, other dishes such as rice chicken, grilled banana with coconut, caramelized flan with black coffee are also very delicious and worth trying.
+Besides chicken pasta, other dishes such as rice chicken, grilled banana with coconut, and caramelized flan with black coffee are also very delicious and worth trying.

 Related article: Where to eat in Saigon?

 How to get here: Nguyen Thuong Hien is a small bustling street in District 3.
 From Ben Thanh Market, you can head to Nguyen Thi Minh Khai Street and keep your eye on the right side of the street.
-Once you see a small alley with a big store of fruit juice, you have reached the destination.
+Once you see a small alley with a big store of fruit juice, you have reached your destination.

 The junction of Nguyen Thuong Hien Street and Nguyen Thi Minh Khai Street

 Nguyen Thuong Hien Street has its reputation for an extremely popular snack named Banh Trang Tron (mixed rice paper), which is small pieces of rice paper mixed with dried beef, dried shrimp, quail eggs, shredded mango, chili, salt, and a sprinkle of shrimp powder.
-With just one bite, you can feel the sour-sweet taste, aroma, and toughness of dried beef, quail egg, mixed with a bit of chili and chopped Vietnamese coriander.
+With just one bite, you can feel the sour-sweet taste, aroma, and toughness of dried beef, quail egg, mixed with a bit of chili, and chopped Vietnamese coriander.